 Master Bond’s line of electrically conductive adhesives is the number one choice for the design of tomorrow’s advanced electrical circuitry.
 Nobody offers more choices or solutions.
-The Master Bond product line includes silver, nickel, copper and graphite filled compounds.
-Master Bond even offer silver coated nickel systems for low resistance where cost effectiveness is crucial.
+The Master Bond product line includes silver, nickel, copper and graphite-filled compounds.
+Master Bond even offer silver-coated nickel systems for low resistance where cost-effectiveness is crucial.
 Specific compounds are designed to cure at ambient temperatures or upon brief exposure to elevated temperatures.
 The cured products offer high physical strength, superior substrate adhesion and uniform electrical conductivity even upon exposure to hostile environmental conditions.
-Long term durability is excellent.
+Long-term durability is excellent.

 Electrically Conductive Epoxy and Elastomeric Adhesives

 The superior performance profile of our electrically conductive compounds is widely recognized throughout the electronics industry.
 Special grades are vibration and shock resistant, cryogenically serviceable, “snap curing”, offer exceptional peel and shear strength and are screen printable.
-Additionally, NASA low outgassing approved adhesives and a USP Class VI approved system for medical applications is also available.
+Additionally, NASA low outgassing approved adhesives and a USP Class VI approved system for medical applications are also available.

 Master Bond One and Two Component Adhesive Products